-It has now been over two years since Bishop Fleming launched its probate service.
+It has now been three years since Bishop Fleming launched its probate service.

 We asked the Head of Probate and Bishop Fleming Partner Alison Oliver about why the service was launched and how it has developed, and her thoughts on what people can do to make probate an easier and a less stressful issue for friends and family.

 Probate is the process of administering a deceased estate.
 This includes ascertaining assets and liabilities of the estate, paying debts or liabilities, and distributing the estate under the terms of the will.

 As part of this, there could be Income Tax returns to deal with, as well as the Inheritance Tax return (IHT400 or IHT205).
 For larger estates this may also include the preparation of estate accounts.

 Letters of administration are where there is a will but it either did not name any executors, or there are no executors willing to act.
 It could also be that there is no valid will, in which case Administrators are decided using intestacy rules provided they have an interest in the estate.